What we want from Metroid Prime 4…

 Nintendo shocked the world when it announced Metroid Prime 4 at its Nintendo Spotlight, surprising gamers who had been looking for a quality Metroid experience for almost ten years.
-Without any in-engine footage and absent veteran developer Retro Studios, there is little idea of how the final product will look and feel when compared to the other games in the series.
+Without any in-engine and absent veteran developer Retro Studios, there is little idea of how the final product will look and feel when compared to the other games in the series.
 However, with the pedigree that a series like Metroid typically carries and the high expectations that new games in the series evoke, here are five changes that Metroid Prime 4 would be wise to implement.

-[Warning, post contains light spoilers]
+[Warning, this post contains light spoilers]

 5.)
 Give the Series a Fresh, Interesting Villain

 Short of a retcon so contrived as to make even comic publishers blush, Metroid Prime 4 needs a new, interesting villain.
 While Dark Samus, Mother Brain, and Ridley have served as the antagonists for almost every game in the series, it’s long past time for a new villain to take center stage.
 If the secret endings of Metroid Prime 3: Corruption and Metroid Prime: Federation Force are any indication, then the bounty hunter Sylux from Metroid Prime: Hunters is the logical choice.
 Possessing both a stolen Federation suit and a virulent hatred for Samus, Sylux has both the means and the motive to serve as an intriguing foe.
 If implemented correctly, he could add a much-needed personal element to Metroid Prime 4, giving Samus her first real human antagonist, a welcome change of pace for a series that has typically been defined by its one-dimensional, primal villains.
 Sylux is the best candidate for the main villain in Metroid Prime 4.